 Institute of International Education — Scholar Rescue Fund (IIE-SRF)

 The Scholar Rescue Fund is an international network of higher education institutions that are committed to the protection of threatened scholars around the globe and to promoting the core idea that all people should be free to think.

 Connecticut College is proud to be a member of IIE-SRF and to offer support to colleagues who seek refuge in order to pursue their academic lives.
 From 2014-2016, the College sponsored a Syrian economist through the IIE-SRF program.
-The College extended an invitation to a Turkish anthropologist in academic year 2016-17; however, political circumstances in Turkey prevented that scholar from joining our community.
-We are happy to announce that through continued efforts with the SRF we will be welcoming Binalakshmi Nepram, a scholar-activist from India, to campus in January 2018.
+From 2018-2019, we welcomed Binalakshmi Nepram, a scholar-activist from India.